WICG/shared-storage/README.md

 *  The response header will only be honored if the corresponding request included the request header: `Sec-Shared-Storage-Writable: ?1`.
 *  See example usage below.

+## Error handling

+Note that the shared storage APIs may throw for several possible reasons.
+The following list of situations is not exhaustive, but, for example, the APIs may throw if the site invoking the API is not [enrolled](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md) and/or [attested](https://github.com/privacysandbox/attestation/blob/main/README.md#core-privacy-attestations), if the user has disabled shared storage in site settings, if the "shared-storage" or "shared-storage-select-url" permissions policy denies access, or if one of its arguments is invalid.

+We encourage always wrapping calls to shared storage JS methods in `try...catch` blocks.

 ## Example scenarios